isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/course-fee-absentee-payroll-funding.md

 ### 1. SkillsFuture Course Fee Funding

-The revisions to course fee funding, applicable to all SSG-funded courses commencing on or after 1 Jan 2022, are as follows:

-i.
-Baseline course fee subsides will be simplified and streamlined across Professional, Manager, Executive and Technician (PMET) and non-PMET courses, at up to 70% of course fees for courses offered by SSG-appointed CET Centres, and up to 50% of course fees for certifiable courses approved by SSG.
+The revisions to course fee funding, applicable to all SSG-funded courses commencing on or after 1 Jan 2022, are as follows:<br><br>i.
+Baseline course fee subsides will be simplified and streamlined across Professional, Manager, Executive and Technician (PMET) and non-PMET courses, at up to 70% of course fees for courses offered by SSG-appointed CET Centres, and up to 50% of course fees for certifiable courses approved by SSG.<br><br>ii.

-ii.
 Enterprises that qualify for SSG's enhanced subsidy schemes (SkillsFuture Mid-career Enhanced Subsidy and Enhanced Training Support for Small and Medium Enterprises (SMEs)) will receive an enhanced subsidy of up to 20%-points above the baseline course fee subsidies.
 This means up to 90% course fee subsidies in total, inclusive of enhanced funding for courses with the strongest manpower outcomes

 ---

 ### 2. Absentee Payroll Funding

 With effect from 1 Jan 2022, SSG will introduce a fixed Absentee Payroll (AP) rate at $4.50 per hour.
-We will also set a $100,000 cap on the maximum AP funding each organisation can claim each calendar year to ensure that the benefits are more evenly distributed across companies.

-The revisions are summarised below.
+We will also set a $100,000 cap on the maximum AP funding each organisation can claim each calendar year to ensure that the benefits are more evenly distributed across companies.<br><br>The revisions are summarised below.
 Please refer to Annexes A and B under "Resources" for more details.

 ---